lcxdi8887/expriment_react_ssr/README.md

 ### Steps
-1. use npm to init the package.json
+1. use npm to init the package.json, with 'npm init -y'
   - necessary packages and their dependencies
   - scripts to build and run our server